 Homeless prevention is a major focus of the participants in the Continuum of Care.
 Agencies include homeless prevention as a support program in conjunction with the provision of shelter and other support services.
-The County is funding homeless prevention activities in the Federal Fiscal Year 2017 -County Fiscal Year 2018 Annual Action Plan.
+The County is funding homeless prevention activities in the Federal Fiscal Year 2019 - County Fiscal Year 2020 Annual Action Plan.

 The participants in the Continuum of Care work closely together to meet the needs of homeless individuals and families through the continuum of services coordinated through the partnership.
-The County participates in the planning efforts and provides a framework through the ESG funding process to focus attention on specific programmatic areas.
+The County participates in the planning efforts and provides a framework through the ESG funding process.